Dheeraj2444/course-projects/optimal-path-search/README.md

-In the project, I worked upon to find the best optimal path between a given pair of citiies and compared different graph seach algorithms, namley, Breadth First Search, Dpeth FIrst Search, Uniform Cost, and A-star.
+In the project, I worked upon to find the best optimal path between a given pair of citiies and compared different graph seach algorithms, namley, Breadth First Search, Depth First Search, Uniform Cost, and A-star.

-The dataset consisits of North American (though mostly U.S.) major roads.
+The dataset consists of North American (though mostly U.S.) major roads.

 city-gps.txt contains one line per city, with three fields per line, delimited by spaces.
 The first field is the city, followed by the latitude, followed by the longitude.